Azure-Samples/sk-advanced-orchestration/README.md

 > [!IMPORTANT]
-> We are consolidating all Semantic Kernel samples into a [single repository](https://github.com/Azure-Samples/semantic-kernel-advanced-usage/).
+> We are consolidating all Semantic Kernel advanced usage samples into a [single repository](https://github.com/Azure-Samples/semantic-kernel-advanced-usage/).
 This repository will be archived in the future.

 # Semantic Kernel Advanced Customer Support